Terms and Conditions

-(a) You must keep your account in credit by paying for the supply in advance,
+(a) You agree to keep your account in credit by paying for the supply in advance,

 8.4 Paying by standard direct debit means:

-(a) Your monthly standard direct debit amount will be based on the amount of energy we think you’ll use each year of your contract divided by 12, and if it’s your first year with us we can increase the standard direct debit amount by up to 25% to cover additional usage in the winter months,
+(a) Your monthly standard direct debit amount will be based on the amount of energy we think you’ll use each year of your contract divided by 12, and if it’s your first year and you sign-up between October – March, inclusive, we can increase the standard direct debit amount by up to 25% to cover additional usage in the winter months,

 (b) We aim to review your standard direct debit at least twice a year, to make sure you are paying enough to cover the energy you use, or offer to reduce your standard direct debit if it’s too high,

 (c) If we find your account in debt during the review process described in (b), we will increase your direct debit to the sum of; your projected annual spend divided by 12 and any outstanding debt on your bill divided by either 4 or 6, depending on how many months are left on your contract.